Reactions to the killing of insurance CEO reveal a deep anger over US healthcare

-When a medical insurance CEO was gunned down in the street, some people celebrated his death.
+When a medical insurance CEO was shot dead, people celebrated his death.
 What does this tell us about American healthcare?

 Your support helps us to tell the story